kperryr/flexpath-network-requests-with-js-exercises/README.md

 ## Exercise overview

-The intention of this exercise is to give you more experience manipulating the Document Object Model (DOM) of a webpage using JavaScript.
+The intention of this exercise is to give you more experience creating and managing network requests in the browser using JavaScript.

 ## Getting Started